realworldocaml/book/en/variables-and-functions.md

     accidentally swap the position and the length.

   - When the meaning of a particular argument is unclear from the type alone.
-For example, consider a function for creating a hashtable where the first argument is the initial size of the table, and the second argument is a flag which, when true, indicates that the hashtable will reduce its size when the hashtable contains few elements.
+For example, consider a function for creating a hash table where the first argument is the initial size of the table, and the second argument is a flag which, when true, indicates that the hash table will reduce its size when the hash table contains few elements.
 The following signature doesn't give you much of a hint as to the meaning of the arguments.